syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 ---
 layout: post
 title: Add, Remove, and Edit Annotations in Flutter PDF Viewer | Syncfusion
-description: Learn here all about adding, removing, and editing annotations in a PDF document using the Syncfusion<sup>&reg;</sup> Flutter PDF Viewer (SfPdfViewer) widget and more.
+description: Learn here all about adding, removing, and editing annotations in a PDF document using the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
 platform: flutter
 control: SfPdfViewer
 documentation: ug